Christmas stockings - The nineteenth door

 Stockings have been a part of Christmas for centuries although there was a time they had to fight for its place with the Christmas tree.
-I found this fun link on the page of the Smithsonian Mag.

 Nowadays there is no fight between the stocking and the tree, they both have their place in the Christmas traditions in some countries.